Richard Turner FdSc MBACP MSET

 Free initial assessment phone call for counselling and exit support.

-Cult Exit Support per half day; 4 hours (Including research and telephone appointments prior to the meeting): £200 (plus travel costs if outside 20mile radius.)
+Cult Exit Support per half-day; 4 hours (Including research and telephone appointments prior to the meeting): £200 (plus travel costs if outside 20mile radius.)

 I also offer training courses for organisations and religious groups about cults and mind control.
 Please contact me for more information.

-I also have an understanding of Autism Spectrum Disorder
+I also have an understanding of Autism.

 I have passed the British Association for Counselling and Psychotherapy proficiency test and I am a member of the BACP.

 I am fully insured and in regular supervision with a qualified, experienced supervisor.
+My insurance also covers online counselling with International clients.

 Feel free to follow my facebook page: www.facebook.com/tothinkagain